zkonduit/ezkl-swift-package/README.md

 - **Data Formats:**

-  - **Input and Settings:** Should be provided as Json strings in 'Data' bytes.
+  - **Input and Settings:** Should be Json files provided as binary 'Data' bytes.
   - **Circuit, PK, VK, SRS:** Should be loaded as binary `Data`.

 - **EZKL CLI Usage:**